etchedjs/etched/README.md

 _Etches your JS objects in stone_

-A utility to easily create some immutable objects, without any dependencies.
+A utility to easily create some immutable objects, based on multiple etched inheritance.

 It provides:
 * Fully immutable
+* Multiple etched inheritance
 * Lazy-setters, only declare the wanted properties and optionally validate them
 * Inherited constants, declare the properties that can't be overridden on the instances
 * Reduced prototype chain, an etched object always have its model as prototype